Reddy433/Task-Manager/README.md

 # Task Management :

-Create, edit, and delete tasks with ease.
+Create, edit, and delete tasks with Ease.

 Specify due dates, priorities, and track task status effortlessly.

 Categorize and filter tasks for a customized and organized view.

-Get notify through the app on bell icon
+Get notify through the app on bell icon.

 # To-Do :